Western Expedition: Execution

 The Western Expedition left Nanjing on May 19, 1853.
 Less than a month later, it recaptured the city of Anqing on June 10, 1853.
 At that point, the expedition split into three separate armies.
 The first army, led by Hu Yiguang, traveled north to conquer Anhui.
 The second, led by Lai Hanying, traveled south to conquer Jiangxi.
 The third, led by Zeng Tianyang, attacked a number of cities south of the Yangtze.
-Hu Yinguang successfully captured Luzhou, the government's new capital of Anhui, on January 14, 1854.
+Hu Yinguang successfully captured Luzhou (modern Hefei, Anhui) the government's new capital of Anhui, on January 14, 1854.
 In doing so, Hu defeated a small force led by Jiang Zhongyuan, who subsequently committed suicide.
 Lai was less successful, as he was unable to take Nanchang, Jiangxi's capital.
 Lai was replaced by Wei Jun and Shi Zhenxiang, who moved into Hubei and Hunan, ultimately capturing Xiangtan on April 24, 1854.
 The Western Expedition succeeded in capturing Pengze, Hukou, and Jiujiang.
 It also defeated Zeng Guofan in battle, leading him to attempt suicide on two separate occasions.
 The Western Expedition ended in March 1856 when it was recalled to Nanjing to reinforce the besieged city.